-In this section, we provide regret analysis of learning in MDPs with stochastic delays.
+In this section, we provide a regret analysis of learning in MDPs with stochastic delays.
 For the sake of simplicity, we assume the reward is known, however, extension to unknown reward causes no real difficulty.
 Motivated by the augmented MDP reformulation, we introduce our learning algorithm in Algorithm~\ref{alg:future}.
 In Line~\ref{alg:data}, unobserved states and rewards are returned to the agent as described in Protocol~\ref{alg:protocol}.
-Using the data set, we construct bonus functions compensating the uncertainty in {\it one-step} transitions of the original MDP.
+Using the data set, we construct bonus functions compensating for the uncertainty in {\it one-step} transitions of the original MDP.
 This largely sharpens the confidence region, yet still ensures a valid optimism.
 We emphasize that in Line~\ref{alg:aug_planning}, we are planning on $\tmdpaug$ involving the augmented transitions and expanded states of $\tau \in \tSaug$.
-Only in this way, we can obtain an executable policy in delayed MDPs.
-The planning complexity is $SA^H$ though.
+Only in this way, can we obtain an executable policy in delayed MDPs.

-\subsection{Regret bound}
+\subsection{Regret Bound}